donovm4/msft-certifications/fundamentals/sc-900/README.md

 You **do not** want to rely on only one method of defense.
 You do want layers of protection, as the data is the most important item here.

 - Physical Security (of the datacenter)
-- Identity
+- Identity & Access
-- Perimeter on the network (something like DDos prevention)
+- Perimeter on the network (something like DDos prevention, Azure Firewall)
-- Network (subnet, segmenting, traffic limitations)
+- Network (subnet, segmenting, traffic limitations w/ NSG)
-- Compute (antimalware, firewalls, patches)
+- Compute (antimalware, firewalls, patches, containerization)
-- Application (vulnerability testing)
+- Application (vulnerability testing, app registrations)
-- Data (encryption)
+- Data (encryption w/ something like Azure Key Vault)

 > You do not want to be so secure that you cannot continue business processes